1. News & Events

 • Increase collaboration

-So now you know why it’s so important to build a community, you may be interested to know how to go about implementing it in your workplace.
+So now you know why it’s so important to build a community, let’s take a look at how to go about implementing it in your workplace.

 How to Build Community in Coworking Spaces

-One of the best ways to build a strong community in a coworking space is with regular networking events.
-Not only do they provide a good opportunity to build business connections, but they also allow fellow coworkers to become acquainted and meet some friendly faces.
-This can be especially useful for freelancers who may not have other colleagues.
+One of the best ways to build a strong sense of community in a coworking space is through regular networking events.
+Not only do they provide a good opportunity to build business connections, but they also allow coworkers to get together and meet some friendly faces.
+This can be especially useful for freelancers who might not have other colleagues.

 Building a Freelance Community with Hot Desking

 Just like remote working, freelancing can often be lonely, with long hours working by yourself.
-However, depending on the nature of their work, freelancers often don’t have any colleagues to speak to, which can really exacerbate those feelings of isolation.
-In fact, a 2021 survey of over 1,500 people, found that over 64% of freelancers felt lonely on a daily basis, compared to just 29% of office workers.
+Depending on the nature of their work, freelancers often don’t have any colleagues to speak to, which can really exacerbate those feelings of isolation.
+A 2021 survey of over 1,500 people, found that over 64% of freelancers felt lonely on a daily basis, compared to just 29% of office workers.

 One of the best ways to combat these feelings is to find somewhere to work where you can be around other people.
 Whilst lots of people choose coffee shops, this can end up being a very expensive way of working.
 Instead, many turn to alternatives like coworking spaces.